kimberlyroche/POMMSlongitudinal/README.md

 # POMMSlongitudinal

-[Explain what model does.]
+This code fits a multinomial logistic normal regression model to the POMMS longitudinal data.
+As part of that fitted model, we can extract a set of inferred correlations across centered-logratio bacterial taxa.

 ## Files

 This repo consist of analysis files numbered to indicate the order in which they should be run.
+_Several of these files have global variables at the top of the script that should be set prior to a run._ See the section on **parameterizations** below.

 **00_functions.R** contains functions re-used through analyses.